 </loc_list>

-Intermittent Connection Lines
+Intermittent connection lines

 General

 Intermittent connection lines are connection lines, which are fixed only at certain segments along their total length.
-Here, the word “segment” shall not be confused with polygon edges, which were named segments in clause 10.1.2, too.
+Here, the word “segment” shall not be confused with polygon edges, which were named segments in 10.1.2, too.
 The gaps between the segments are called “spacings” to avoid confusion with the gap between the connected parts.
 The benefit of intermittent connection lines compared with individual connection lines is the reduction of administrative overhead.

 Intermittent connection lines were introduced with χMCF version 3.1.1 and are only applicable to seam welds, currently.